 Belgrade National Theatre

 While exploring Belgrade I discovered the magnificent National Theatre.
-Founded in 1868, the alluring theater has a museum and two stages for live ballet, opera, drama, and comedy performances.
-The March repertoire is amazing with something different appearing every day of the week!
+Founded in 1868, the alluring theater has a museum and two stages for live ballet, opera, drama, and comedy.
+The March repertoire is amazing with a different production appearing every day of the week!
 I joined the ticket line and booked an opera and two ballets.
-The total cost for all performances was an unbelievable $30.
+The total cost for all three performances was an unbelievable $30.

 Sergei Polunin is a 29-year-old Ukrainian ballet dancer who has danced since the age of 4.
 He attended London’s Royal Ballet School and holds citizenship in Ukraine, Serbia, and Russia.
 After resigning his position as principal dancer with the British Royal Ballet, Polunin began a career freelancing.